ronny002/esp_move_detect/README.md

 - to access http server of esp far out connect to `esp32_presence_detector` wifi and use 192.168.71.2 in browser

 ## To Do
-- qemu: hangs after esp_restart() so not possible to simulate ota flash
+- monitor serial over wifi
+- schematics
 - movement detection sensitivity (connect pwm instead poti?)
 - test and improve UX
 - licences
 - increase features of html website
-- schematics
-- monitor over wifi
 - not working with high amps???
+- qemu: hangs after esp_restart() so not possible to simulate ota flash
 - low/high toggles with movement present when small follow-up time

 ## Solved Problems